 Strouds Run State Park is located in scenic Athens County close to Ohio University.
 The park and several adjacent parks and preserves feature miles of trails for hikers, mountain bikers, and equestrians.

 We visited the park several times last year.
-The park consists of 2,606 acres of forested hills and a large man-made lake named Dow Lake.
+The park consists of 2,606 acres of forested hills and Dow Lake (a large man-made lake).
 Adjacent to the park is the 22 acre Sells Park owned by the city of Athens, the 106 acre Riddle State Nature Preserve and the 75 acre Blair Preserve.
 The parks are interconnected with a network of trails and are very popular with local mountain bikers.

 We hiked the Athens Trail which begins in the adjacent Sells Park.
 Sells Park is located at the end of a cul-de-sac known as Avon Place that’s only several blocks from Ohio University.
 The park entrance has informational signs at the trailhead, a small parking area and a bike rack.